7RU7H/CTFs/HackTheBox/Retired-Machines/Absolute/Absolute-Helped-Through.md

 - Make OSCP level
 - Have good theme
-- Make the Kubenetes, docker container only for pivoting not for escaping especially important for the other planned boxes
+- Make the Kubernetes, docker container only for pivoting not for escaping especially important for the other planned boxes
 - Make uber vulnerable switch once completed
 - Ascii Art of completion